 Tobacco is a major cause of cardiovascular disease, and more smokers die of cardiovascular disease than any other cause.
 Smoking is linked to atherosclerosis (clogging of the arteries); it decreases the “good” cholesterol in our blood, and increases our risk of high blood pressure.
 Cigarette smoking is the leading cause of lung cancer.
-Between 4300 and 4700 New Zealanders a year die as a direct result of their cigarette habit.
+Around 5000 New Zealanders a year die as a direct result of their cigarette habit.

 The encouraging news is that once you finally kick the habit, your elevated risk of dying from heart disease begins to decline and three to five years later your risk of dying of heart disease or a stroke is equal to that of people who have never smoked.
 Lung cancer risk is slower to decline, taking 10–15 years to equate to that of those who have never smoked.